aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

 ## Customize button label and appearance
 The button label can be customized by passing a string value to the buttonLabel prop.
-The appearance of the button in the `AnsConnector` component can be customized to fit in your website.
+The appearance of the button in the `AptosNamesConnector` component can be customized to fit in your website.
 The button has the CSS class name of `ans_connector_button`:

 ```
 .ans-connector-button {